 A natural dentist trained in holistic dental practices will test patients either via blood test or applied kinesiology (muscle testing) to determine which filling material suits them best biologically.
 Dentists who only think they are holistic don’t test and use their favorite composite materials for every single patient and situation regardless of the patient’s health status or history.

 #7: Natural Dentists Use Homeopathy and Vitamin C for Invasive Surgery

 I had dental surgery last year and was administered homeopathy drops instead of drugs prior to the procedure.
 This permitted a minimum of painkillers to be used during the actual operation.

 #8: Infrared Devices for Healing from Surgery Instead of Painkillers

 After my dental surgery last year, I was given a handheld device that emitted gentle near-infrared heatwaves to take home.
 I was instructed to hold it very close to the area of my jaw where the surgery occurred for 20-30 minutes at a time, several times a day.
 The healing benefits are similar to what is experienced in a near-infrared sauna.

 Over two-thirds of cases of wisdom tooth extractions are completely unnecessary says Dr. Jay Friedman DDS in a study published in the American Journal of Public Health.
 Of the approximately 5 million people who endure wisdom tooth extraction each year, 11,000 suffer what’s called “permanent paresthesia”.
 This is a fancy name for numbness of the lip, tongue, and cheek resulting from nerve damage during surgery.

-Wisdom teeth should only be removed if they are causing a problem and when they are removed, a holistic dentist takes great care to ensure no cavitations are created which cause health problems down the road.
+Wisdom teeth should only be removed if they are causing a problem.
+When and if they are removed, a holistic dentist takes great care to ensure no cavitations are created which can cause health problems down the road.
 If your dentist routinely removes wisdom teeth even if there is no pain or infection, that is a big clue that dental office is not a holistic establishment.

 In many cases, inflamed teeth that conventional dentists diagnose as needing a root canal will quickly respond to homeopathy, herbs, and/or clearing away toxic dental materials in and around the tooth.
 Nutritional support can rapidly reverse any need for a root canal as well.